roboconf/roboconf.github.io/en/user-guide/target-support.md

 ---
 title: "IaaS Support"
 layout: page
-id: "ug.snapshot.iaas-support"
+id: "ug.snapshot.target-support"
 menus: [ "users", "user-guide" ]
 ---

-Roboconf can deploy an application on various cloud infrastructures (IaaS).
+Roboconf can deploy an application on various targets.
+This includes cloud infrastructures (IaaS) or other kinds of targets.
 It can even deploy a part of an application on a given IaaS and some other parts on other IaaS.
 This makes Roboconf suitable for hybrid deployments.
 Thus, you can deploy applications in the cloud, in your (self-hosted) information system or even on embedded systems (connected devices, internet of things...).

-> IaaS support is for the moment fairly basic.
+> The support of deployment target support is for the moment fairly basic.
 > Roboconf only creates *compute VMs*.
 It is planned to extend this support to storage and other IaaS features (such as routing, etc).

-For every IaaS, the definition follows the same schema.
+For every target, the definition follows the same schema.
 In the graph model, root components are associated with hardware elements.
 This can be virtual machines (VMs), existing machines or devices.
-These root components should be associated with the **iaas** installer.
+These root components should be associated with the **target** installer.

 When Roboconf will parse the model, it will know recognize this installer and then search for the IaaS configuration.
-It means the resources directory associated with this root component must contain a **iaas.properties** file.
+It means the resources directory associated with this root component must contain a **target.properties** file.

 	graph
 	├── your-graph-model.graph
 	├── ...
 	└── "root component" directory
-	    └── iaas.properties
+	    └── target.properties

-The IaaS plug-in will analyze the properties and deduce which IaaS is targeted.
+The deployment manager will analyze the properties and deduce which target handler pick up.
 It will then pick up the right client library to create the VM.
-Most of the IaaS implementation of Roboconf rely on virtual images (or AMI or appliance).
+Most of the target implementations of Roboconf rely on virtual images (or AMI or appliance).
 It means Roboconf creates a virtual machine from a template and properties given in the IaaS properties.